Document Management v.s. Knowledge Management

 You may say it is your employees.
-True, but if you think about it more, it is really the knowledge and know-hows that your employees possess.
-Therefore, it is critical for teams to capture the knowledge and know-hows so they can be easily shared among team members and grow over time.
+True, but if you think about it more, it really is the knowledge and know-how that your employees possess.
+Therefore, it is critical for teams to capture the knowledge and know-how so they can be easily shared among team members and grow over time.
 Doing so also ensures that when employees leave the company, the knowledge does not leave with them.

 OK, let’s do more documentation.
 But …